0verd0se/SocialFish/README.md

 # SOCIAL FISH

-**ONLY DOWNLOAD IT HERE, DO NOT TRUST IN OTHER PLACES.**

-This is the official and only repository of the SocialFish project.
+This is the not official and only repository of the SocialFish project.

 ### MAINTAINERS